 Cultural resources consist of the material remains of or the locations of past human activities, including traditional cultural properties (TCP).
-Cultural resources within the Billings Field Office management boundaries represent human occupation throughout two broad periods: the prehistoric and the historic.
-The prehistoric period began with the arrival of humans to the area around 12,000 years ago and is generally considered to have ended in 1805 when the Lewis and Clark Expedition passed through the area.
+Cultural resources within the Billings Field Office management boundaries represent human occupation throughout two broad periods: the prehistoric and the historic, with substantial overlap seen in the archaeological record across the region.

 Cultural resources relating to the prehistoric period could consist of scatters of flaked and ground stone tools and debris, stone quarry locations, hearths, and other camp debris, stone circles, wooden lodges, and other evidence of domestic structures, occupied or utilized rock shelters and caves, game traps and kill sites, petroglyph and pictographs, stone cairns, and alignments and other features associated with past human activities.
-Some of these sites contain cultural resource features that are in buried deposits.

 The historic period is characterized by the arrival of fur traders and explorers to the area and is the start of the period for which written records exist.
-Cultural resources within the Billings Field Office management area that are associated with the historic period consist of fur trading posts, homesteads, settlements, historic emigrant and stage trails, Indian war period battle sites, ranch development, railroad installations, mining operations, oil and gas fields, and Native American sites.
+Cultural resources within the Billings Field Office management area that are associated with the historic period consist of fur trading posts, homesteads, historic emigrant and stage trails, Indian war period battle sites, ranch development, railroad installations, mining operations, and Native American sites.

-The existence of cultural resources within a specific location is determined through examination of existing records, on-the-ground surveys, and subsurface testing of areas that are proposed for disturbance on federal lands and on state and private lands if the proposed disturbance is a result of a federal undertaking.
+The existence of cultural resources within a specific location is determined through examination of existing records and cultural resource inventory at locations proposed for disturbance on federal lands and on state and private lands if the proposed disturbance is a result of a federal undertaking.
 Cultural resources are evaluated on split-estate if federal or state minerals are involved.